- Beth Israel Deaconess Medical Center - 617.667.7000

 - Memories of previous trauma

 - Fear of being crazy or not being able to function at all

 Talking about rape or assault can help you to heal or give you a sense of control.
 We recommend that you see a therapist or counselor as soon as possible.
 Therapy provides a safe and confidential place to talk about feelings and concerns.
-(LINK to Counseling Center and other areas resources)

 If you or someone you know is experiencing these or other symptoms following an assault, remember that there is always help available.